 where $k(\rho)=\rho H(\rho-\rho_{cr})$ with $\rho_{cr}>0$ the critical density and $H$ is the Heaviside function.
-Originally, eq.~\eqref{mf} has been employed as a material flow model to describe the transport of identical homogeneous particles with velocity $v_T$ subject to a spring-damper interaction force \cite{GHSSV2014}.
-It has also been used to describe the dynamical behaviour of pedestrian crowds \cite{GKS2018,HM1995} as well as biological swarms subject to both attractive and repulsive interaction forces \cite{COP2009}.
-Unlike the parabolic-hyperbolic equation \eqref{ph}, the transport part of equation \eqref{mf} is linear.
-Therefore the particle flow model has no hyperbolic structure.
-For simplicity, we study this equation, as a first step research, without transport term.
-We also give the regularity assumption on $f$ in \eqref{hp.f}, instead of taking the Heaviside function, for technical simplicity.
+Originally, equation~\eqref{mf} has been employed as a material flow model to describe the transport of identical homogeneous particles on a conveyor belt with velocity $v_T$ subject to a nonlinear interaction forces \cite{GHSSV2014}.
+It has also been used to describe the dynamical behavior of pedestrian crowds \cite{GKS2018,HM1995} as well as biological swarms subject to both attractive and repulsive interaction forces \cite{COP2009}.
+Unlike the parabolic-hyperbolic equation \eqref{ph}, the transport part of equation \eqref{mf} is linear and the particle flow model has no hyperbolic structure.
+Therefore, we study this equation without transport term in a first step and deal with \eqref{1}--\eqref{2}.
+We also give the regularity assumption on $f$ as stated \eqref{hp.f} instead of taking the Heaviside function, for technical simplicity.

-Due to the parabolic structure of this equation, the results for existence and uniqueness of weak solution is not surprising, but also not trivial, given the presence of a strong degeneracy. \begin{theo} [Existence and uniqueness of the weak solution] Assume that \eqref{hp.f} holds and the initial data $\rho_0\in L^{\infty}(\Omega)$.
-Then the initial boundary value problem \eqref{1}, \eqref{2} admits a unique global-in-time weak solution $\rho$ satisfying
+Due to the parabolic structure of \eqref{1}--\eqref{2}, the results for existence and uniqueness of weak solution is not surprising, but also not trivial, given the presence of a strong degeneracy. \begin{theo} [Existence and uniqueness of the weak solution] Assume that \eqref{hp.f} holds and the initial data $\rho_0\in L^{\infty}(\Omega)$.
+Then the initial boundary value problem \eqref{1}--\eqref{2} admits a unique global-in-time weak solution $\rho$ satisfying

-and such that, for a.e.~$x\in\Omega$, the mapping $t\in (0,\infty)\mapsto \min(\rho(x,t),\rho_{cr})\in\R$ is nondecreasing. \end{theo} The existence of global-in-time weak solutions is shown by regularising the equation with a Laplacian term and employing a compactness argument based on div-curl lemma, while the uniqueness of weak solutions is proved via a duality argument which exploits the monotonicity of $f$.
+and such that, for a.e.~$x\in\Omega$, the mapping $t\in (0,\infty)\mapsto \min(\rho(x,t),\rho_{cr})\in\R$ is non-decreasing. \end{theo} The existence of global-in-time weak solutions is shown by regularizing the equation with a Laplacian term and employing a compactness argument based on the Div-Curl Lemma, while the uniqueness of weak solutions is proved via a duality argument which exploits the monotonicity of $f$.

-The main contribution of this paper is the investigation of the long time behaviour.
+The next contribution of this paper is the investigation of the long-time behavior of solutions to \eqref{1}--\eqref{2}.
 We obtain the following result and show some numerical experiments, mostly concerned with the subcritical case.